-In 2019, we continued to focus on the health and safety of our employees and the public, managing greenhouse gas emissions and recycling produced water from Antero Resources' operations to reduce freshwater use.
+In 2019, we continued to focus on the health and safety of our employees and the public, managing greenhouse gas emissions and recycling produced water from Antero Resources' operations to reduce fresh water use.
 We focused on enhancing our safety and environmental management systems and continued open, honest, and transparent dialogues with our shareholders, communities, industry peers, and regulators.
-Our plan for 2020 includes continued improvement of our management systems, developing of a disclosure strategy to align with both the Task Force for Climate-related Financial Disclosures (TCFD) guidelines and the Sustainability Accounting Standards Board (SASB).
+Our plan for 2020 includes continued improvement of our management systems, developing a disclosure strategy to align with both the Task Force for Climate-related Financial Disclosures (TCFD) guidelines and the Sustainability Accounting Standards Board (SASB).

 Every day, the safety of our employees and contractors is our top priority.
-In 2019, Antero Midstream work locations experienced zero employee or contractor fatalities and an employee and contractor Lost Time Incident Rate (LTIR) of 0.055, a 51% reduction since 2016.
-Similarly, the Antero employee and contractor Total Recordable Rate (TRIR) of 0.547, represents a 56% improvement since 2016.
+In 2019, Antero Resources work locations experienced zero employee or contractor fatalities and an employee and contractor Lost Time Incident Rate (LTIR) of 0.026, an 83% reduction since 2016.
+Similarly, the Antero employee and contractor Total Recordable Incident Rate (TRIR) of 0.285, represents a 53% improvement since 2016.
 In comparison, the 2019 ISNetworld onshore oil and gas benchmark averages for our industry are 0.32 LTIR and 0.95 TRIR.
 These results significantly outperformed the 2018 U.S. Bureau of Labor Statistics benchmark averages for our industry.
-Antero's highly successful HSSE team guides us toward our stipulated goal of "Zero Incidents, Zero Harm and Zero Compromise."
+Antero's highly successful HSSE team guides us toward our stated goal of "Zero Incidents, Zero Harm and Zero Compromise."